petter-holmberg/elements/README.md

 `Pointer_type` is the type of a pointer to an object of a given type.

-`Value_type` is either a type directly, or, in the case of a `Position` type, or a `Range` type, the type it is parameterized on.
+`Value_type` is either a type directly, or, in the case of a `Position` type or a `Range` type, the type it is parameterized on.

-`Difference_type` is a type capable of storing the (signed) difference between two objects of the given type.
+`Difference_type` is a type capable of storing the (signed) difference between two positions of the given type.

-`Distance_type` is a type capable of storing the (unsigned) distance between two objects of the given type.

 `Position_type` is the type of an object describing a position to the given type.